kebond/microsoft-365-docs/microsoft-365/compliance/gdpr-summary-data-protection-impact-assessment.md

  * _Processor_ – A natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.
  * _Customer Data_ – Data produced and stored in the day-to-day operations of running your business.

+## DPIA in Action ##

 The following guidelines apply to Office 365, Azure, Dynamics 365 and Microsoft Support and Professional Services.
+Further details relevant to your Microsoft implementation are also provided.

 1. _When is a DPIA needed?_
     Article 35 of the GDPR requires a DPIA “[w]here a type of processing in particular using new technologies, and taking into account the nature, scope, context and purposes of the processing, is likely to result in a high risk to the rights and freedoms of natural persons.”
 The following risk factors are detailed in [Determining Whether a DPIA is Needed][DPIAwhenNeeded].